Alzheimer’s and Advanced Directives: Planning for Future Care

 Key Points

-• Alzheimer’s Disease is a progressive brain disorder affecting and .
+• Alzheimer’s Disease is a progressive brain disorder affecting memory and cognitive function.

 • Advance Directives are legal documents that allow individuals to express their desires concerning medical treatment.